Half Circles - Education.jpg

 The program runs every fall and spring semester.
 Must be 16 + to apply.

-Learn how to put on an art exhibition as a Teen Curator at Stove Works this Fall!
+Learn how to put on an art exhibition as a Teen Curator at Stove Works this Spring!
 Teenagers age 16-18 living in Hamilton County, Tennessee, are invited to apply.
-Teens will meet on Wednesdays from September 11th until the exhibit opens on Friday, December 2nd.
+Teens will meet on Wednesdays from February 12th until the exhibit opens on Saturday, May 17th.

-To be eligible to participate in the Fall 2024 program, we must receive your application by Friday, August 16th (11:59 PM Eastern Time).
-Selected candidates will be notified by Wednesday, August 21st, so they may confirm their spot by Wednesday, August 28th.
+To be eligible to participate in the Spring 2025 program, we must receive your application by Friday, January 17th (11:59 PM Eastern Time).
+Selected candidates will be notified by Wednesday, January 22nd so that they may confirm their spot by Wednesday, January 29th.
 Application link below.

-The program’s weekly meetings will run from September 11, 2024, to December 11, 2024 (on Wednesdays unless otherwise noted before the meeting).
-The program will end with an Exhibition opening on December 14th, 2024.
+The program’s weekly meetings will run from February 12, 2025, through May 14th (on Wednesdays, unless otherwise noted in advance of meeting).
+The program will end with an Exhibition opening on Saturday, May 17th.

 Description